Where Did the Easter Tree Tradition Come From?

 The Easter egg tree tradition is centuries old, but the origins of the story have been lost over time.
 Of course, eggs are a long-held symbol of life, and Easter happens to fall during Earth's rebirth at spring.
 The tree decorating ritual may have just been seen as a way to welcome the arrival of new blooms, buds, and chirping birds.

-In the U.S., Easter trees are especially popular in the Pennsylvania Dutch region, but you can find pockets of the South that wholly embrace the tradition, too—or even just a person down the street who thinks it's lovely.
+In the U.S., Easter trees are especially popular in the Pennsylvania Dutch region, but you can find pockets of the South that wholly embrace the tradition too—or even just a person down the street who thinks it's lovely.
 (We certainly do.)

-How to Make Your Own Easter Egg Tree
+How To Make Your Own Easter Egg Tree

 Arrange them in a large vase, pail, or even a pretty watering can.
 You may need some filler like beads, sand, or stones to hold the branches in place.
 If the branches are real, add water, and the buds might continue to bloom during the Easter season.

-Lastly, decorate as you please.
+Then, decorate as you please.
 Plastic, wooden, real, or painted, you can't go wrong with a beautiful Easter egg tree.
 You can color coordinate with your china, or let the rainbow inspire your kids.

 If you like the idea of an outdoor Easter egg tree but don't have a sapling or juvenile tree you can reach easily, consider decorating bushes or shrubs instead.
 You could also buy topiaries for your porch, popping a few eggs into the greenery for a burst of festiveness.